Lcgunn/552-Project/Phase 1/README.md

          --> Set iff the result of the ADD or SUB instruction is negative.

-^[!Note]
+>[!Note]
-^Only the arithmetic instructions (except PADDSB and RED) can change the three flags (Z, V, N).
+>Only the arithmetic instructions (except PADDSB and RED) can change the three flags (Z, V, N).
-^The logical instructions (XOR, SLL, SRA, ROR) change the Z FLAG, but they do not change the N or V flag.
+>The logical instructions (XOR, SLL, SRA, ROR) change the Z FLAG, but they do not change the N or V flag.

 5) Interface